The Lonesome Road

 "The Lonesome Road" is a 1927 song with music by Nathaniel Shilkret and lyrics by Gene Austin, alternately titled "Lonesome Road", "Look Down that Lonesome Road" and "Lonesome Road Blues."
-It was written in the style of an African-American folk song.
+It was written in the style of an African American folk song.

+Background

 The lyricist and composer were both extremely popular recording artists.
 Gene Austin estimated he sold 80 million records, and Nathaniel Shilkret's son estimated his father sold 50 million records.
 Joel Whitburn lists recordings by Austin, Bing Crosby, Ted Lewis, and Shilkret (see list of recordings below) as being "charted" at Numbers 10, 12, 3 and 10, respectively.

 There are no reliable sales figures that can be used to verify or dispute any of the estimates above.